 This is how it looks when the Show Text in Gantt Bars is enabled.
 We think it is one of the finest features of Gantt Chart Excel.

-Switch over to the Others tab to set Currency symbol and Date format.
+Switch over to the General tab to setup cost and date calculations, currency symbol, and the Date format.

-Additionally you can define how Percentage complete is calculated for the tasks.
-You can use the Manual or Automatic mode for entry and use simple or weighted calculation for the Parent task roll up calculation.
+Additionally, you can define how the Percentage complete is calculated for the tasks.
+You can use the Manual or Automatic mode for entry and use Simple or Weighted calculation for the Parent task roll-up calculation.

 Finally, we have the columns tab where you can hide or unhide existing columns.
-In like manner, you can also insert your own custom columns or delete them if required.
+You can also insert up to ten custom columns or delete them if required.